Archive for the ‘Computing’ Category.

 When using S/MIME, the first part in the mail has a Content-Type of

-.
+application/pgp-encrypted.
 Then follows the encrypted text in a MIME

-part with a content-type of application/octet-stream
+part with a content-type of application/octet-stream.
+It’s the first

 part that tells Oort Gnus that it should be